cdev-framework/cdev-website/content/workshops/frontend.md

     "title": "Cdev Basics Workshop",
     "linktitle": "fullstack",
     "card_icon": "ti-desktop",
-    "card_body": "Learn how to create APIs using Cdev", "weight": "3"
+    "card_body": "This workshop is a great option for any programmer wanting to host a static frontend website using AWS.", "weight": "3"
 }
 ## Who is this workshop for?
 {{<break 1>}}
-This workshop is for anyone who has some basic web-development knoledge and an interest in serverless development.
+This workshop is for anyone who has basic web-development knowledge and an interest in Serverless development.
 {{<break 1>}}
 ## Goals of the Workshop
-In this workshop we will teach you the basics of using the Cdev SDK and how to create and host a static site.
+We will teach you the basics of using the Cdev SDK and host a static site.
 - Create a Cdev application
 - Create/Connect a static site using HTML/CSS/Javascript
 - **Bonus:** show you how to set up your domain in AWS